Prasanna-Peram/codingTestACTAC/README.md

 Ensuring data validation on both client and server sides.
 Managing state in Vue when creating and updating books.
 Ensuring responsive design for different screen sizes

+**Scope for Future enhancements**
+1. Add meta data columns to the database schema.
+Table: **books**
+2. New columns to be added to the table: **created_by, updated_by, created_time, last_modified_time, active**.
+3. **active** column make sures the book gets soft deleted not hard delete.
+Also, can have some audit tables on what exactly changed on a book.